NetDevL/Fortiswitch-Ansible/README.md

 Contains playbooks for configuring stand-alone Fortiswitches.

 Currently the following configuration is supported by the playbook:
-- Settings system DNS
+- System DNS
-- Configuring a system interface
+- System interfaces / VTIs
-- Configuring a SNMPv3 user
+- SNMPv3 users
-- Configuring SNMP info
+- SNMP info
-- Configuring NTP
+- NTP
-- Configuring basic VLANs
+- Basic VLANs
+- Static routes

 The following is required to run playbooks from this repo:
 - Ansible